stevenlafl/vscode_aws/README.md

-# Web Based VS Code with PHP extensions installed
+# Web Based VS Code with AWS tools installed

 https://github.com/cdr/code-server project with neccessary PHP extensions for XDebug to work, and Telemetry and Automatic Updates disabled